-• Capabilities from concept to commissioning including in-house Design & Engineering
+• Capabilities from concept to commissioning including in-house Design & Engineering power companies in India.

-NHPC has a full-fledged design division dedicated to cater the design and engineering requirements of its projects/power stations.
-In-house design team of NHPC with extensive experience in hydro power sector, gives an edge over other hydro power companies in India.
 NHPC is equipped with latest geo-physical exploration techniques like tunnel seismic prediction, tomography and resistivity imaging which can provide sub-surface information in an effective and economic manner.
 NHPC has in-house full-fledged rock mechanics laboratory and remote sensing laboratory to carry out geo-technical characterization of rock samples and geological interpretation of inaccessible areas.
 In addition to above, a stateof-art centralized real time seismic data centre at its Corporate Office has been developed for online seismic monitoring of all its power stations.
-The Data Centre record provides quick assessment in the event of any earth guake within the vicinity of respective power stations.
+The Data Centre record provides quick assessment in the event of any earth quake within the vicinity of respective power stations.